QwazyWabbitWOS/q2master/readme.txt

    on UDP port 27900 by default and this is where most clients expect Q2 master servers to be.
 The service looks up the registry keys defined by the commands in step 2 and uses them to configure the master.
+   Once started, the service will autostart when Windows boots.

 Linux installation varies, so I won't attempt to describe it here.
 Starting the process is simple, command line: "master -ip xxx.xxx.xxx.xxx" will cause